htramu/htk.github.io/blog.md

 Another bite more than I can chew is the stealth system.
 Designing and implementing meaningful stealth mechanics is hard already, even to a team of experienced designers (which for one I am not).
 With limited time and resources of the jam environment it become even harder.
 With the sanity system gone, it become meaningless to spend time on to craft a detailed stealth system, so I left the simple stealth mechanics that I’ve already implemented.
 It is just a LoS reduction for the zombies, when player turns of the flashlight, zombie LoS is down to a quarter of its original value of 400 px.
 This could’ve changed to a battery consuming flashlight system in order to make player turn off the flashlight occasionally and give them the dread of bumping onto an unsuspecting zombie.

 Level design:
 Darkness Profound’s level design features big empty spaces.
 This empty spaces was meant to be used by player in order to avoid the zombie menace while stealthing.
 With stealth is half-implemented this spaces makes no sense.
 It also removes whole tension of combat system.
 I should’ve designed the level with more corridors and closed rooms, less space to maneuver and to avoid zombies, to  create a claustrophobic feeling.
-Large level design, along with the LoS reduction of the stealth system, makes gameplay dull; turn off the flashlight, walk through all the level from start to finish with no harm.
+Large level design, along with the LoS reduction of the stealth system, makes gameplay dull; turn off the flashlight, walk through all the level from start to finish with almost no harm.